turingschool/front-end-curriculum/projects/activity-tracker.md

 * A `User` represents a single user
 * Each user holds on to the user properties from the data file
-* Should have a methods to:
+* Should have a method to:
   * Return a user's first name only